Global Capital MarketsInvestor RelationsWealth Management: UK | CA

 - Investment Management

 The creation of a successful investment strategy begins by developing a thorough understanding of your personal goals, situation and tolerance to risk.
-From that baseline, your Adviser can design a personally tailored portfolio with a thoughtful mix of investments diversified across, and within, asset classes.
-This approach can help minimise the impact of short-term swings in any one asset class and can help build your wealth over the long term.
+From that baseline, your Adviser can explore a range of investment solutions with you and design a personally tailored portfolio containing a thoughtful mix of investments diversified across, and within, asset classes.
+This approach can help minimise the impact of short-term swings in any one asset class and can help build your wealth and investment portfolio over the long term.
 To keep you on track, your Adviser can formally review your investment strategy and portfolio performance with you, at an agreed frequency, to proactively identify and discuss any adjustments that need to be made.

 Strategic Asset Class Allocation

 The starting point for Asset Allocation decisions is in determining what proportion of a portfolio should be allocated to Defensive Assets and what proportion should be allocated to Growth Assets.
 Defensive Assets tend to carry lower levels of risk, are generally less volatile and are associated with lower returns over the long-term.
 These assets include Cash, Fixed Interest and Bonds.
 Growth Assets tend to have higher levels of risk, are generally more volatile, particularly in the short-term, and are associated with higher returns.
 These assets include Domestic and International Shares, Listed Property, Infrastructure, Commodities and Alternatives.
 As part of the management of your investment portfolio, your Adviser can help you achieve the right mix of Defensive and Growth assets to align with your investment goals.

 Why Asset Class Allocation is Important